-For the past 13 years, I have had a love affair with photography.
-I love great images that comes with a story.
+For the past 14 years, I have had a love affair with photography.
+I love images that comes with a story.
 Over the years, I have shot a few images that has a story.
-Here is part one of a series I call “The story behind an Image”.
+Here is part one of a series I call “The Story Behind an Image”.

-As the sunset, more, and more people showed up.
-Jefferson avenue became a sea of chairs, continuing to fill the streets and sidewalks.
-I managed to find a spot in front of the Renaissance Center.
-Sitting on the curb, camera, and tripod in front of me hoping that this is going to be the shot in my minds eye.
+As the sun set, more and more people showed up.
+Jefferson avenue became an impassable sea of chairs.
+Sitting on the curb with The Renaissance Center, camera, and tripod in front of me hoping that this is going to be the shot in my mind’s eye.
 But as soon as the fireworks started, I quickly realized it was not.
-The burge closest to the Renaissance Center was too far away to frame both in the shot.
-My first thought of to move to my left to close the gap between the Renaissance Center and the closest burge launching fireworks.
-But at street level, there was too many obstacles in the shot.
-Trees, light poles, bunch of junk.
+The barge closest to the Renaissance Center was too far to frame the fireworks together.
+My first thought of to move to my left to close the gap between the Renaissance Center and the closest barge launching fireworks.
+But at street level, there were too many obstacles in the way.
+Trees, light poles and a bunch of junk to ruin the shot.
 With limited time, I tried to make the best of the situation.
-Relocation to another Detroit landmark and shoot from there.
+Try to relocate to another Detroit landmark and shoot from there.
 The closest landmark that came to mine was the Joe Louis fist in the middle of Woodward and Jefferson avenue.
-With the mass of people there that idea was not going to work.
-There was just too many people between me and the fist as well as all the people already around it.
-Bummed out that my plans has failed, I decided to pack up and head back home.
-Walking back on Jefferson, weaving in and out of folks watching the fireworks, I pass the Colman Young building and turn onto Woodward.
-At the end of the Colman Young building sits the Spirit of Detroit statute.
-I decide to walk behind the statue instead of in front and get in the way of people watching the fireworks.
-As I pass behind the spirit of Detroit, I turned one last time to view the crowd and fireworks before returning home after the failed attempt and this is what I saw …
+With the sea of people there that idea was not going to work.

 The thought never crossed my mind to shoot in front of the Spirit of Detroit.